Continuous Relaxations for the Traveling Salesman Problem: Introduction

-In this work, we concentrate on constructing novel approximations to the TSP that are based on continuous relaxations or embeddings.
-In the first part, we construct a dynamical systems approach for computing solutions of the TSP.
-This flow on the manifold of orthogonal matrices converges to a permutation matrix that minimizes the tour length.
-Although the approach is interesting and elegant, the flow often converges to local minima.
-For TSP instances with more than $50$ cities, these minima are not competitive when compared to state-of-the-art heuristics~\cite{Cit:cook,Cit:cuttingplane, Cit:cuttingplane2, Cit:LinKernighan}.
 However, inspired by this continuous relaxation, we compute the solution to a two-sided orthogonal Procrustes problem~\cite{Cit:Procrustes-book} that relaxes the TSP to the manifold of orthogonal matrices.
-We find that this Procrustes approach can be combined with the Lin--Kernighan heuristic~\cite{Cit:LinKernighan} to construct a state-of-the-art heuristic for computing solutions of the TSP.
-The Lin--Kernighan heuristic is an extremely popular approach for the TSP and has been credited with finding the best known solutions for several large instances~\cite{Hel98,Cit:keld2}.
-The approach has been particularly successful in finding the best known solutions for several asymmetric TSPs~\cite{Hel98}.
+We find that this Procrustes approach can be combined with the Lin--Kernighan heuristic~\cite{Cit:LinKernighan} for computing solutions of the TSP.
+The Lin--Kernighan heuristic is an extremely popular method for the TSP and has been credited with finding the best known solutions for several large instances~\cite{Hel98,Cit:keld2}.
+It has been particularly successful in finding the best known solutions for several asymmetric TSPs~\cite{Hel98}.
 We provide a detailed description of the Lin--Kernighan heuristic in Section~\ref{sec:Lin--Kernighan}.

-A highly successful software implementation of the approach is Helsgaun's software package LKH~\cite{Hel98} and our approach is integrated with this package.
-This implementation uses minimum spanning trees~\cite{HK70, HK71} to pre-compute candidate edges that are likely to be a part of the solution.
-This biasing methodology is found to provide significant improvement over baseline LKH software performance~\cite{Hel98}.
-In our approach, the Procrustes solution is used to bias the Lin--Kernighan heuristic algorithm to pick edges are that more likely to be in the tour with lowest cost.
-Note that our approach is tightly connected to spectral methods for graphs~\cite{Cit:klus2014spectral}.
-Although the overall computational cost of computing the tours using the Procrustes solution is $O(n^3)$ -- compared to $O(n^{2.2})$ in the case of traditional Lin--Kernighan heuristic~\cite{Cit:LinKernighan} --, the overall Lin--Kernighan heuristic computation converges faster (in fewer iterations) than the $1$-tree based approach.
+Helsgaun's software package LKH~\cite{Hel98} is a highly successful software implementation of the approach.
+This implementation uses minimum spanning trees~\cite{HK70, HK71} to pre-compute candidate sets that contain edges that are likely to be a part of the optimal solution.
+This biasing methodology is found to reduce the number of $ k $-opt moves compared to baseline minimum tree based methods~\cite{Hel98}.
+In our work, the Procrustes solution is used to bias the Lin--Kernighan heuristic algorithm to pick edges are that more likely to be in the optimal tour.
+We remark that our approach is tightly connected to spectral methods for graphs~\cite{Cit:klus2014spectral}.
+Although, the Procrustes based methodology has a higher overall computational cost $O(n^3)$ due to the required eigenvector computations -- compared to $O(n^{2.2})$ in the case of the traditional Lin--Kernighan heuristic~\cite{Cit:LinKernighan}.
+However, the Procrustes based Lin--Kernighan computation frequently converges faster (in fewer iterations) than the $1$-tree based approach.